 If you are willing to compromise pure fashion with entertainment and all then Bella Naija is one-stop for everything juicy and interesting…Naija style.
 Recently, its style pages have been opened up to the public where you get to share your sense of style to the world.
 The latest was from Sophia Egbelo, a Nigerian young lady who described hers as ‘clean grunge’, which was cool and dark, I was totally not expecting it.
 The pictures really showed that she really understood her fashion identity from the black make up to the slash ridden jeans, she was making no apologies for getting it right.

 Niyi Tabiti’s gistmaster has all the gossip and pictures.
 If you’re looking for a soft sell blog, look no further…everything from stars who commit fashion faux pas to the marriages and divorces of the Naija bigs gels and boiz, trust Niyi to dish out nicely!
 It is regularly updated with all the latest happening to Nigerians at home and in diaspora.
 Right now like his contemporaries, he is giving us the 411 on the ARISE Africa Fashion Week 2009.

-Hmm, I have thought of starting my own fashion blog ‘The Sewing Box’ (feel free to suggest names and follow when I start) to chronicle the travails (machine needle breaking, sewing 12 pieces just to make 1 skirt with lining, stepping on pins and recently being bitten by ants as I drafted my pattern with light from my mobile phone) and joys (wearing my creation to work and church and being complimented by everyone including my granpa who told my granma who bought the sewing machine and getting money from my other grandma to pay my fashion fees) of an upcoming fashion designer…trust me e no easy at all!
+Hmm, I have thought of starting my own fashion blog ‘The Sewing Box’ (feel free to suggest names and follow when I start) to chronicle the travails (machine needle breaking, sewing 12 pieces just to make 1 skirt with lining, stepping on pins and recently being bitten by ants as I drafted my pattern with light from my mobile phone) and joys (wearing my creation to work and church and being complimented by everyone including my granpa who told my granma who bought one of those best-rated beginner machines and getting money from my other grandma to pay my fashion fees) of an upcoming fashion designer…trust me e no easy at all!